 The Final Drive is the last gearing used while transmitting the engine power to the wheels.
 It has two purposes.
-Firstly, it turns the power flow at the right angle from the propeller shaft to the rear axle.
+Firstly, it turns the power flow from the propeller shaft to the rear axle at the right angle.
 Secondly, it also provides a mechanical advantage (leverage) from the propeller shaft to the rear axle.
 The Final drive contains a pair of spiral-bevel gears comprising a pinion that connects to the propeller shaft and a ring gear that connects to a flange on the differential case.

 What is the Final Drive Ratio?

 The final-drive ratio is the extent to which the rotating speed of the driveshaft (output) from the gearbox finally reduces before it reaches the driven wheels.
-If you alter this ratio, it also alters every gear’s effective ratio, thereby affecting the vehicle performance and economy.
+If you alter this ratio, it also changes every gear’s effective ratio, affecting the vehicle’s performance and economy.
 Hence, the manufacturers term it as the final drive ratio.
-Basically, it is the final ratio of the gear-train.
+Basically, it is the final ratio of the gear train.

 How does it work in a vehicle?

 Let’s refer to the diagram above.
-E.g., there are 8 teeth on the pinion and 30 teeth on the crown-wheel, as shown in the diagram.
-To rotate the crown-wheel (& thereby the wheels) by one rotation, the pinion needs to rotate 3.75 times more.
+E.g., there are 8 teeth on the pinion and 30 teeth on the crown wheel, as shown in the diagram.
+To rotate the crown-wheel (& thereby the wheels) by one rotation, the pinion needs to turn 3.75 times more.
 Let’s assume that the vehicle is traveling in the 4th gear whose gear-ratio is 1:1, which means the gearbox input is equal to its output.

-In the 4th gear, to rotate the wheels by one rotation, the engine needs to rotate the pinion 3.75 times more.
-This means the engine itself needs to rotate 3.75 rotations in order to rotate the wheels by one rotation.
+In the 4th gear, the engine needs to turn the pinion 3.75 times more to rotate the wheels by one rotation.
+Thus, it means the engine itself needs to rotate 3.75 rotations to rotate the wheels by one rotation.
 Because